The ChezB Program – what we offer:

 • On the water.
 At least two supervised sculling outings per day.

 • On the road.
-Optional cycling every other afternoon.
+Optional cycling, often after sculling.

-• On the mat.
-Two supervised yoga sessions per day.
+• On the mat. yoga and mobility sessions on most days.

 • In the classroom.
 At least three analysis sessions per week.